aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 Aptos supports the following ways to index the Aptos blockchain.

-1. Use the Aptos-provided indexing service with GraphQL API.
+1. Use the Aptos Labs hosted indexing service with GraphQL API.
 This API is rate-limited and is intended only for lightweight applications such as wallets.
 This option is not recommended for high-bandwidth applications.
 This indexing service supports the following modules:
     1. **Token**: Only tokens that implement the Aptos `0x3::token::Token` standard.
 This indexer will only support 0x3 operations such as mint, create, transfer, offer, claim, and coin token swap.
 Also see Coin and Token.
     2. **Coin**: Supports only `0x1::coin::CoinStore`.
 This indexer will index any coins that appear in Aptos `CoinStore` standard but such coins may not have value unless they implement `0x1::coin::CoinInfo`.
 2. Run your own indexer-enabled Aptos fullnode.
 With this option, the indexer supports, in addition to the above coin and token modules, basic transactions, i.e., each write set, events and signatures.